changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Introduction

 Since \citet{page1955test} first explored changepoint detection on independently and identically distributed (IID) data, the literature on this topic has grown significantly.
 A common strategy is to assume a parametric regression model with potential changepoints in the observed sequence and then compare the fit across different configurations, varying both the number and the locations of changepoints.
 The best-fitting model is then used to estimate the changepoints \citep{aue2013structural, shi2022changepoint}.
 However, obtaining this model requires fitting all candidate models across every possible changepoint configuration, which is computationally demanding, particularly for long time series.
 For instance, given a time series with \(N\) observations and assuming at most one changepoint (AMOC), there are \(N-1\) candidate configurations, each requiring a separate model fit.
 When multiple changepoints are allowed, the number of candidate configurations increases exponentially to \(2^{N-1}\) \citep{lee2020trend}.
 This exponential growth of the search space renders the problem computationally intractable, and consequently, exhaustive search becomes impractical even for moderate values of \(N\).

-Rather than exhaustively searching all possible changepoint models to identify the globally optimal model, GAs aim to efficiently explore the configuration space and find a solution that provides the optimal fit.
-Originally introduced by \citet{holland1975adaptation} as a stochastic search technique, GAs have proven effective for solving optimization problems involving a dynamically changing number of parameters.
+Rather than exhaustively searching all possible changepoint models to identify the globally optimal model, genetic algorithms aim to efficiently explore the configuration space and find a solution that provides the optimal fit.
+Originally introduced by \citet{holland1975adaptation} as a stochastic search technique, genetic algorithms have proven effective for solving optimization problems involving a dynamically changing number of parameters.
 They operate by mimicking the evolutionary process in nature, progressively refining candidate solutions across successive generations.
-The \CRANpkg{GA} optimization package in R \citep{R}, developed by \citet{scrucca2013ga}, services as a general-purpose framework for implementing GAs in search spaces comprising both continuous- and discrete-valued solutions.
-Improvements such as the island model GA and parallel computation were later incorporated into the \CRANpkg{GA} package \citep{scrucca2017ga}.
+The \CRANpkg{GA} optimization package in R \citep{R}, developed by \citet{scrucca2013ga}, serves as a general-purpose framework for implementing genetic algorithms in search spaces comprising both continuous- and discrete-valued solutions.
+Improvements such as the island model genetic algorithm and parallel computation were later incorporated into the \CRANpkg{GA} package \citep{scrucca2017ga}.
 Within this framework, a common approach to representing a changepoint configuration is to encode it as a binary string of length \(N\) \citep{shi2022changepoint}.
 In this representation, a value of one in the binary string indicates the presence of a changepoint at the corresponding time point, whereas a value of zero indicates its absence.
 However, this encoding method has three notable limitations in the context of changepoint detection.